The Most Famous American Ice Cream Brands and their Logos

 Ben and Jerry's Logo

-Ben and Jerry’s, founded in 1978 by two enthusiasts—Jerry Greenfield and Ben Cohen—has become a hallmark of ice cream.
-The brand originated from a humble partnership and was later acquired by global giant Unilever, expanding its horizons beyond its original boundaries.
+Ben and Jerry’s, founded in 1978 by two enthusiasts, Jerry Greenfield and Ben Cohen, has become a hallmark of ice cream.
+The brand originated from a modest partnership and was later acquired by the global giant Unilever, expanding its reach beyond its original boundaries.

 Ben and Jerry’s distribution geography is vast, spanning every continent and more than 615 specialty stores.
-The recognizable jars filled with various delicious flavors adorn the shelves of many supermarkets, making it a favorite of many.
+The recognizable jars filled with various delicious flavors adorn the shelves of many supermarkets, making them a favorite.

 An important element of the brand’s identity is its logo.
-Ben & Jerry’s emblem is a lively and playful word mark adorned with a distinctive slab-serif font.
+Ben & Jerry’s emblem is a lively, playful wordmark set in a distinctive slab-serif font.

 The white hue of the wordmark is not just a design move.
-It subtly conveys the brand’s commitment to high quality and purity of ingredients.
+It subtly conveys the brand’s commitment to high-quality, pure ingredients.
 The wordmark is framed by an elegant black banner with a bright orange border, further emphasizing the brand’s energetic spirit.
-Notably, orange is often associated with enthusiasm, passion, and creativity—attributes that fit well with Ben and Jerry’s innovative approach to creating unique ice cream flavors.
+Notably, orange is often associated with enthusiasm, passion, and creativity, attributes that align with Ben & Jerry’s innovative approach to developing unique ice cream flavors.

 Blue Bell Creameries